Last updated: December 23rd, 2019

 ADHD Secret 5.
 Learn to leverage every advantage that you have in life

-But, you do have one or two little things that are undoubtedly amazing talents.
+But, you do have one or two little things that could be considered incredible talents.

 ADHD Secret 6.
 You must answer the question “What am I good at?” as honestly as you can

-For many of us who can’t stand routine, naturally reject authority, and need to be on our own schedule – building some kind of small business is a great way to live.
+For many of us who cant stand routine, naturally reject authority, and need to operate on our own schedule - building some kind of small business is a great way to live life.

-I understand that you probably “don’t have the time” to leverage your strengths.
-No one has time.
+I understand that you probably dont have the time to leverage your strengths.
+No one ever has the time.

 You have to give yourself at least 30 minutes of time per day to develop your strengths.
-It doesn’t matter if you have to do this at 5 a.m. or 3 p.m.
+It doesnt matter if you have to do this at 5 a.m. or 10 p.m.

 The most important thing that you can do when it comes to thriving with ADHD is finding time to persistently work on your strengths.